A Mathematical Dashboard for the Analysis of Italian COVID-19 Epidemic Data: Introduction

-An outline of this paper is as follows: in Section~\ref{sec:2} a description of the COVID-19 epidemic data time series is supplied together with a description of the data processing tools (filtering, derivative, scaling, normalization) used to ease a straightforward identification of the main characteristics of each time series.
-The first epidemic wave is analysed and the results are compared with the corresponding analysis of the second epidemic wave.
-In Section~\ref{sec:extrapolationdata}, a data-based strategy to forecast the evolution of the epidemic is proposed.
-A model-based alternative for the forecast is finally introduced in Section~\ref{S:predictive}, where it is used to compare different near future scenarios.
-Conclusions follow.
+An outline of this paper is as follows: in Section~\ref{sec:data} a description of the COVID-19 epidemic data time series is supplied together with a description of the data processing tools (filtering, derivative, scaling, normalization) used to straightforwardly identify the main characteristics of each time series.
+The first and second epidemic waves are analysed and the results are compared at both the national (Section~\ref{sec:national}) and regional (Section~\ref{sec:regional}) scales.
+Some critical indicators for the epidemic, that can be displayed by the dashboard, are analyzed in Section~\ref{sec:indicators}.
+In Section~\ref{sec:suihter} we first recall the SUIHTER model and analyze its interplay with the {\it epiMOX} dashboard.
+In particular, through the dashboard, we validate the model in Section~\ref{sec:validation} against the data of the second wave at the national level.
+Then, we propose what-if-scenarios for the analysis of alternative NPIs in Section~\ref{sec:whatif}, we analyze the impact of the UK variant in Section~\ref{sec:variants}, and we compare different short term future scenarios in Section~\ref{sec:forecast}.
+Conclusions follow in Section~\ref{sec:conclusions}.